Why does Fannie Mae have properties for sale?

 You should also consider hiring a qualified professional to inspect the property, whether it has been repaired or not.
 Hiring a home inspector is a recommended practice, no matter what type of home you buy.

 What can you tell me about this house?

 If Fannie Mae knows of any hazards on properties we own or market, we disclose this information through our real estate listing agents.
 However, we may not have been informed by the previous owner of all hazards.
 We encourage you to have the property inspected by a professional before you buy.

 What type of sales contract does Fannie Mae use?

-Fannie Mae uses a state-specific real estate purchase contract and a real estate purchase addendum for our properties.
-If there is anything in the document you don't understand or aren't comfortable with, you may want to contact a real estate attorney, the real estate sales professional who listed the property, or any real estate professional of your choice to review these documents with you.
+Fannie Mae uses its own real estate purchase contract for our properties.
+If there is anything in the document you don't understand or aren't comfortable with, you may want to contact a real estate attorney, the real estate sales professional who listed the property, or any real estate professional of your choice to review with you.

 Do I have to use Fannie Mae's selected title, settlement, or escrow companies?

 No, you may designate the title, settlement, or escrow company of your choice, subject to the terms of the contract.